he426100/awesome-stars-he426100/README.md

 *   [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
 The pain-less way to create your meaningful notes.
 Your Notes, Your Way.

-*   [amir20/dozzle](https://github.com/amir20/dozzle) - Realtime log viewer for docker containers.
+*   [amir20/dozzle](https://github.com/amir20/dozzle) - Realtime log viewer for containers.
+Supports Docker, Swarm and K8s.

 *   [1Panel-dev/1Panel](https://github.com/1Panel-dev/1Panel) - 🔥 1Panel provides an intuitive web interface and MCP Server to manage websites, files, containers, databases, and LLMs on a Linux server.